-Persons desiring to audit (visit) a class, whether or not concurrently enrolled for regular coursework, must consult with the Perkins registrar first and then must process an Audit Enrollment Request Form, available at www.smu.edu/registrar ("Forms Library" link).
+Individuals desiring to audit (visit) a class, including those concurrently enrolled for regular coursework, must consult with the Perkins director of academic services first and then must process an Audit Enrollment Request Form.
+Forms are available at www.smu.edu/registrar ("Forms Library" link).
 Space must be available in the class.
 The following regulations are applicable:

-- Classroom recitation and participation are restricted; availability of course handouts, tests and other materials is restricted; no grade is assigned and no credit is recorded; no laboratory privileges are included. - 2.
-The person's name does not appear on class rosters or grade rosters. - 3.
+- 1. Classroom recitation and participation are restricted; availability of course handouts, tests and other materials is restricted; no grade is assigned and no credit is recorded; no laboratory privileges are included. - 2.
+The individual's name does not appear on class rosters or grade rosters. - 3.
 Regular admission and enrollment procedures are not conducted for auditors. - 4.
-The audit fee is nonrefundable. - If credit is desired, the course must be enrolled for and repeated as a regular course, and the regular tuition must be paid.
+The audit fee is nonrefundable. - 5.
+If credit is desired, the course must be enrolled for and repeated as a regular course, and the regular tuition must be paid.